EricMFink/PR/_pages/syllabus.md

 ### Grading

 Your grade will be based on a final examination consisting of multiple choice questions, similar in format to the Multistate Professional Responsibility Examination (MPRE).
 You will receive a copy of the Rules of Professional Conduct to use during the exam, which will otherwise be closed-book/closed-notes.
+The exam will take place during the Fall Term exam period (Dec.
+2-9, date and time TBA)

 ### Attendance